Hossam86/conjugate_gradient/README.md

-## Input matrix are in COO format as below
+## Input dense are in COO format as below

 COO format: